 Nearly all major stock exchanges have a market called the “Derivatives Market”.
 Using Exchange Traded Options (ETOs), the investor can hedge their invested capital against a fall in the market.
 Much the same as you might buy insurance for your car!
 We call this a Hedging strategy – that is, to hedge against a fall in the market.

-You can choose when to apply the hedge, and when not to implement.
+You can choose when to apply the hedge, and when not to implement it.
 But if you are concerned that you may lose value in your portfolio, then the peace of mind you get from knowing you have some degree of protection can help you sleep at night.

 Don’t be afraid to Sell